nextmoov/nextmoov/onboarding/Checkup_Meeting_Checklist.md

+We're sometimes having Checkup Meetings with team members (especially interns).
+But :

+- We tend to do these in an informal (that's cool) but sometimes unstructured (less cool) way, and sometimes forget some important questions (not cool at all)
+- It's quite inevitably a stressful exercice that some would like to prepare
+- We sometimes forget to do these w/ more senior team members

+To fix this, I'd like to introduce a new page on the main repository:
+- giving a canvas of questions for theses interview
+- enforcing a schedule for these
+- insisting on the ability for anyone to call for a checkup meeting anytime.

+As with all stuff nextmoov, this canvas should be open & built all together :-)

+Following is a first draft ("pièce à casser"), open for discussion :-) Can't wait to read your feedback <3

+---

 ~~We strongly believe happy people are the best ingredients for an happy team.~~

 Wait, what?
 You're not a fucking ingredient!
 You're a person !